-"We continue to build on our history of data-driven decisionmaking," said John Ginder, man-

-Ford has been awarded the ager, Systems Analytics and Environmental Sciences.
+"We continue to build on our history of data-driven decisionmaking," said John Ginder, manager, Systems Analytics and Environmental Sciences.
 "Throughout the company, we're using data science to create smarter business strategies, make better product decisions, assist dealers to be more successful, and improve customer satisfaction."